 There truly are some beautiful parks in Madrona.
 Windy, tree-lined roads make their way from the top of the hill down to Lake Washington, and hidden trails and staircases make the route easy for pedestrians.
 Madrona Park itself has a swimming area, picnic shelters, lots of grass and trees, and a reclaimed wetland area.
 The trail that follows Lake Washington Blvd is very popular for runners and bikers.

 The business district takes up about four blocks on 34th Avenue and Union Street.
 It may be small, but the establishments here seem to have been hand-picked to fit in with the neighborhood.
-Upscale shopping options include Hitchcock jewelry, Driftwood Consignment, Buggy children’s clothing, and Glassybaby’s famous hand-blown glass votives.
-For food, try the Hi Spot Café for brunch, Café Soleil for traditional Ethiopian cuisine, and either Bottlehouse or June for dinner.
+Upscale shopping options include Hitchcock, Driftwood Consignment, and Glassybaby’s famous hand-blown glass votives.
+For food, try the Hi Spot Café for brunch, Café Soleil for traditional Ethiopian cuisine, or Bottlehouse for dinner.

 Homes in Madrona